mlangc/mlangc.github.io/docs/_posts/2025-08-22-jmh-for-llms.markdown

 As you can see, `explicitCast` and `implicitCast` have more or less the same execution speeds.
 Everything else would be very surprising, since both methods, at the bytecode level, iterate over a list of objects, that are then cast and summed up as integers.
-Weather the casts appears explicitly in the source code, or are added implicitly by the compiler, doesn't matter to the
+Weather the casts appear explicitly in the source code, or are added implicitly by the compiler, doesn't matter to the
 CPU executing the instructions.
 It also doesn't matter to anybody wanting to learn about the performance implications of casting.

 The fact that `basline`, which operates on `int[]` outperforms the other two methods by a significant margin, doesn't tell us very